 9. Wigley’s Corned Beef Eastern Market in Detroit

 Wigley’s corned beef has been a Detroit favorite since the 1920s.
 Job Wigley, the original owner, and founder came to Detroit with a collection of family meat recipes perfected by his father, Frank Wigley, back in the 1880s.
+It’s a treat for those who love to eat beef.
 The shop trims each brisket perfectly, so there is no waste.
 The secret is not to add any additional seasonings.
 Instead, simmer in plain water, then enjoy.
 Only available for retail sale at Detroit Eastern Market location.

 8. Downey’s Original Potato Chips – Waterford